 I’d been playing chess with The Universe for years.
 I made my move, now your turn, Universe. ♟

 Universe: Grief is loss.

 Me: All 301 stories?

 Long ago, I lost my belief that the world is a good place, that humans are good.
 I lost my innocence, and my appetite for life.
 I lost things I didn’t even know I could lose, like my humanity, my right to be a person not an object, my identity other than ATM dispenser.

 Does it count as a loss if I never had it in the first place?
 I never had a childhood.
 I never had any worth, relevance, or dignity.
 A voice, belonging, permission to be, how do I grieve that which I never even had?
 How do I file a police report for theft of self-trust, rape of sacredness, or murder of will to live?
 How many wake up feeling, “Awwwwww, crap.
 Still here.
 God dammit!”

 So yeah.
 That’s why you haven’t heard from me in a while.
 I was toe tagging every story, every tear.

-Here’s what I learned from my half year “Memoir Devotional”, aka “Dredging my Psyche for Bodies.”, read 14 Lessons on Devotional Writing (or Business Building)
+To review 14 wisdom gems what I excavated from my half year “Memoir Devotional”, aka “Dredging my Psyche for Bodies.”, read 14 Lessons on Devotional Writing (or Business Building)

-Contribute a comment below the blog.
-Every comment frees genius and spreads freedom.
+Contribute a comment below the blog to frees genius and spreads freedom.

 Fan the flames